joecockman/The_Unknown_Lands/README.md

 def joke_scene():
     print(Fore.GREEN + "---------------------------------")
     while True:
-        joke = input("Type your joke to the lantern man:") if joke == "":
+        joke = input("Type your joke to the lantern man: ") if joke == "":
             try_again_sound.play()
             print("Please type a joke for the lantern man.")